Gold Coast United FC: Rivalries

-Due to its proximity to Brisbane, Gold Coast United's shared a local rivalry against the Brisbane Roar.
-There was also a local rivalry with North Queensland FC given both clubs status as Queensland clubs.
+Due to its proximity to Brisbane, Gold Coast United shared a local rivalry against the Brisbane Roar.
+There was also a local rivalry with North Queensland FC, given both clubs' status as Queensland clubs.

-Perth Glory – (The Iron Ore Cup).
-A media-generated rivalry which commenced before the two teams' first meeting, and in honour of the two owners of the clubs, mining magnates Clive Palmer and Tony Sage.
-The rivalry was represented by a solid gold trophy donated by Clive Palmer, and the trophy was to be contested each time the two teams met.
+A media-generated rivalry commenced before the two teams' first meeting of Gold Coast and Perth Glory.
+The rivalry was represented by a solid gold trophy donated by club owner and mining magnate Clive Palmer, and the trophy was to be contested each time the two teams met.
 It was considered a minor rivalry match by Perth Glory and Gold Coast supporters.
-The final head-to-head record for Gold Coast was 4 wins, 2 draws, and 2 losses.
+The final head-to-head record for Gold Coast was four wins, two draws, and two losses.

 As one of only two clubs located on the Gold Coast, Gold Coast United now shares a local derby rivalry with neighbouring club Gold Coast Knights FC, with season games held at both clubs drawing substantial local crowds.